 One of my favorite Brussels sprouts preparations is this one I found a couple of years ago on Epicurious.
 Last night, I decided to take make a good recipe even better and add some crispy bacon and seared scallops.

 Brussels sprouts are delicious prepared this way and the seared scallops satisfied our desire to try and eat healthy during the week.
-I don't think my husband ever had a Brussels sprout until we were married.
-I have turned him into a Brussels sprouts lover ;) He enjoyed everything about this dish!
+I don't think my husband ever had a Brussels sprout until we were married but I have turned him into a Brussels sprouts lover ;) He enjoyed everything about this dish!

 Good food to satisfy the soul on a stormy winter night.

 Brussels Sprouts Hash with Bacon and Caramelized Shallots

 Based on a Molly Stevens recipe, Bon Appetit, 2007

 Serves 2 -4 (serves two in our home)